Russia–United States relations: United States and the Russian Empire

 Fort Ross, Russian settlement in California, 1841, by Ilya Gavrilovich Voznesensky.

-Official contacts between the Russian Empire and the new United States began in 1776.
-Russia, while formally neutral during the American Revolution (1765–1783), favored the U.S.

 There was little trade or migration before the late 19th century.
 Formal diplomatic ties were established in 1809.
 During the American Civil War, Russia supported the Union, largely because it believed that the U.S. served as a counterbalance to its geopolitical rival, the United Kingdom.
 In 1863, the Russian Navy's Baltic and Pacific fleets wintered in the American ports of New York and San Francisco, respectively.

 Russia operated a small fur-trade operations in Alaska, coupled with missionaries to the natives.
 By 1861, the project had lost money, threatened to antagonize the Americans, and could not be defended from Britain.
 It proved practically impossible to entice Russians to permanently migrate to Alaska; only a few hundred were there in 1867.
 In the Alaska Purchase of 1867, the land was sold to the United States for $7.2 million.

 The Russian administrators and military left Alaska, but some missionaries stayed on to minister to the many natives who converted to the Russian Orthodox faith.

 After 1880, repeated anti-Jewish pogroms in Russia alienated American elite and public opinion.
 In 1903, the Kishinev pogrom killed 47 Jews, injured 400, and left 10,000 homeless and dependent on relief.
 American Jews began large-scale organized financial help and assisted in emigration.

 The Treaty of Portsmouth (1905), brokered by United States president Theodore Roosevelt, ended the Russo-Japanese War.

 During World War I, the United States declaration of war on Germany (1917) came after Nicholas II had abdicated as a result of the February Revolution.
 When the tsar was still in power, many Americans deplored fighting a war with him as an ally.
 With him gone, the Wilson administration used the new provisional government to describe how the democratic nations were fighting against autocratic old empires of Germany and Austria-Hungary.
 During the war, the American Expeditionary Forces were just starting to see battle when the October Revolution happened in which the Bolsheviks overthrew the provisional government and removed Russia from the war.

 Before the armistice in November 1918, the Americans had helped the Allied intervention in the Russian Civil War with the Polar Bear Expedition and the American Expeditionary Force Siberia.
 The Americans' goal was not necessarily ideological but rather to prevent the German enemy from gaining access to war supplies controlled by the Bolsheviks, though the United States also tacitly supported the White movement against the Bolsheviks.

 From 1820 until 1917, about 3.3 million immigrants arrived in the U.S. from the Russian Empire.
 Most were Jews, Poles, or Lithuanians; only 100,000 were ethnic Russians.